parkershepherd/slack-sounds/README.md

 ================
 A client for Slack.com, that plays sound files on request e.g. `play trololo`.

+This is designed to run on a box in your office hooked up to speakers.
+That way everyone in your slack channel can enjoy its magic.

 Overview
 ---------
 This plugin implements the python-slackclient to listen to channels its in (or direct messages) and responds to requests to play sounds of the format: